dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```
 Module2e produces a pre-emptive stats json file to indicate how many of the gatekeeper resurrection tagged entries are selected for
-actual resurrection (this is usually 100% and is just a confirmation of the gatekeeper selected threads prior to actually
-resurrecting the threads in module2f).
-The main purpose of this stats file is to present the various buckets of the resurrection
+actual resurrection.
+The main purpose of this stats file is to present the various buckets of the registry entries from module2d and indicate whether or not
-types.
+they require or will be resurrected.

-This file is named aggregate_resurrection_stats_module2e.json
+This file is named aggregate_selected_for_resurrection_stats_module2e.json

+An example of an execution run with only IDX1 futures crashes looks like this:

 ```
 {
-  "total_candidates_gatekeeper": 16,
+  "total_resurrection_candidates": 16,
+  "total_ghost_candidates": 0,
-  "resurrected_total": 16,
+  "selected_for_resurrection_total": 16,
   "by_bucket_counts": {
     "idx1": {
-      "candidates": 16,
+      "resurrection_candidates": 16,
+      "ghost_candidates": 0,
-      "resurrected": 16
+      "selected_for_resurrection": 16
     }
   },
   "resurrection_rate_overall": 100.0,